 And remember that it’s never too late to set a boundary.
 Doing so can often be most difficult with people that we see and interact with frequently.
 But it’s okay to say, “I know it’s different from what I said before, but as I’ve given it more thought, I’ve realized that I actually need….”

-A stranger made a comment about my child’s body.
-What should I do?
+What if a stranger makes a comment about my child’s body?

 If you are in a public setting, it’s okay to keep it short.

 - “Please do not make comments about my child’s body, weight, size, or appearance.”